Mike Minor (actor): Early life

-Minor was born on December 7, 1940, in San Francisco to newspaper advertising man Don Fedderson, who would later become a leading television producer, and Helen Macie "Tido" Minor.
+Michael Fedderson was born on December 7, 1940, in San Francisco to model/actress Helen Macie "Tido" Minor and newspaper advertising man Don Fedderson, who would later become a leading television producer.

 He began voice lessons in 1953 at the age of 13.
 His first singing job was at Ye Little Club in Beverly Hills, where he was engaged for two weeks and held over for ten.
 He attended University High School in Los Angeles and Brown Military Academy in San Diego.
 After that he appeared at Bimbo's 365 Club in San Francisco, the Rat Fink Room in New York City, the Elegante in Brooklyn, Izzy's Supper Club in Vancouver and the Beverly Hilton Hotel in Los Angeles.

 Career

 Television

 In 1961, Minor played the character Ray in an episode of My Three Sons, a show produced by his father.
-Before he played Steve Elliott on Petticoat Junction in seasons four through seven (1966–70), two years earlier, Mike Minor played as Dan Plout, the son of Kate rival Selma Plout who Kate thought older daughter Billie Jo was going to marry in 11 episode of the second season (Mother Of The Bride, December 15, 1964).
+Before he played cropduster Steve Elliott on Petticoat Junction in seasons four through seven (1966–70), two years earlier, Mike Minor guest-starred as Dan Plout (the son of Kate's nemesis Selma Plout) who Kate thought older daughter Billie Jo was going to marry in episode 11 of the second season ("Mother Of The Bride", December 15, 1964).

-Two years later, in the second show of season four, Elliott, a pilot, crashed his airplane in Hooterville, then recovered and eventually married the character Betty Jo Bradley, though two seasons earlier, he portrayed the character of Dan Plout, and married a friend of Billie Jo’s in an episode titled “Mother of the Bride” which aired on December 15, 1964.
+Two years later, in the second show of season four, Minor portrayed Steve Elliott, a pilot, who crashed his airplane in Hooterville, then recovered and eventually married the character Betty Jo Bradley.
 Seasons 6 and 7 of the series focused on the newlywed couple of Betty Jo and Steve, and their newborn daughter Kathy Jo Elliott.
 Many sources erroneously reported that Minor sang the series' title song; in fact, it was sung by Curt Massey, the series' music composer, who co-wrote the song with show creator and producer Paul Henning.

 Among Minor's other television credits were The Donald O'Connor Show (1968 version), The Beverly Hillbillies, CHiPs, Vega$, and L.A.
 Law.

 In the 1970s, Minor made brief appearances on daytime shows The Edge of Night and As the World Turns.
 In the 1980s, he appeared as Brandon Kingsley on All My Children (1980–1982) and as Dr. Royal Dunning on Another World (1983–1984).